 1. The topic falls within the scope of the journal, English is sufficiently clear, although it might preferable a revision by an English native speaker.

-We have asked two more native speakers to revise the whole article and polished the English.
+We have asked two more native speakers to revise the article and polish the English.

 2. It is not clear to me why the authors have emphasized the 'M-estimator' property, they could have used 'Maximum Likelihood' equally well.
 (See for example Wikipedia M-estimator)

-Great comment – it captures a discussion we had for a long time before submission.
-The original name we had for the model is exactly “maximum likelihood” based.
-The motivation for the change to ‘M-estimator’ is that when we introduce the penalty term to the log-likelihood, the new objective function is not the original log-likelihood any more.
-The downside of the ‘M-estimator’ name is that it is not as clear and straightforward as the ‘maximum likelihood’ one.
+Thank you for this interesting comment.
+The M-estimator notation captures a discussion we have had over a long period of time prior to submission.
+The original name for the model actually used “maximum likelihood” instead.
+The motivation for the change to ‘M-estimator’ is that when we introduced the penalty term to the log-likelihood, the new objective function was not the original log-likelihood.
+The log-likelihood is related to a posterior with a particular prior.
+However, we found that connection not worth discussing further as the connection with Bayesian inference is formal only

 3. Introduction: second paragraph: it is said that high dimensional time series have p> 10,000: what is p?
 Please define each quantity before its use.

 Thanks for the observation.
-Here p is referring to the dimension of the high-dimensional time series.
-It should be defined before use.
-We have rewritten this part to define p before it is used.
+Here p refers to the dimension of the high-dimensional time series.
+We have rewritten the introduction to define p before it is used.

 4. Section 2 , 'the model', is in general sufficiently clear, however, before equation (3) the letter 't' has been used to indicate time, after equation (3) the letter 't' has been used to represent a threshold this is confusing, please correct it.

-Thanks for pointing this out.
-Using letter t to indicate time and threshold is causing confusion.
-To avoid this, we now use Greek letter φ to represent the threshold used in the dual form of problem (3).
+To avoid this, we now use the Greek letter φ to represent the threshold used in the dual form of problem (3).

 5. Section 3, the 4th paragraph ends with '(Boots, Boots)' what does it mean?

-This (Boots, Boots) was intended to cite the paper Learning Stable Linear Dynamical Systems by Byron Boots.
+This (Boots, Boots) was intended to cite the paper “Learning Stable Linear Dynamical Systems” by Byron Boots.
 Its strange format is caused by an incomplete BibTeX citation item, which is missing the publication year.
 We have fixed this issue by using the complete BibTeX citation item.

 6. Section 3.1: the formula for the expectation of the log-likelihood of the complete data seems to be wrong, the correct formula should be: E [log p(X, Y) | Y]; it seems the same error was done in the appendix.

-That’s right.
+This is correct.
 The E-step of EM algorithm requires the conditional expectation of the log-likelihood, not the expectation of the conditional likelihood.
-We have made the correction throughout the article and appendix.
+We have made the correction throughout the article and Appendix.

 Reviewer #2: